ernestlv/pandora/README.md

 Note: **Show** is the number of weeks to show in the chart (provided the artist has that many events per week) if not specified defaults to 25.

+Note 2: The Pie Chart is read clockwise.

 #### Case Two